Our top tips and tricks when designing your new kitchen

 The first thing to consider is the location of the kitchen.
 Is it an open plan living space that incorporates the kitchen?
 What shape of kitchen will work best – L shape, U shape, Galley?

 Ideally we like our clients to have chosen all of their appliances before we get started on the design.
 Once we have decided on this the next thing to consider is the ‘Work Triangle’.
 This is made up of the oven (and hob if they are separate), the sink and the fridge.
 These items should all be near each other to avoid unnecessary steps and create effective circulation.
 When it comes to clean-up, the sink, rubbish bin and dishwasher are best placed in close proximity to each other as most households clear, rinse and place dishes into the dishwasher in that order.
-Fridges are used frequently, so I like to place these so that they are easily accessible without needing to walk through the kitchen.
+Fridges are used frequently, so we like to place these so that they are easily accessible without needing to walk through the kitchen.

-Once this is all taken care of, I like to get clients to consider all the things they need to accommodate, such as pots and pans, plasticware, glasses, crockery, cutlery, cutting boards, appliances odds and ends such as gladwrap and tea towels, and last but not least food!
+Once this is all taken care of, we like to get clients to consider all the things they need to accommodate, such as pots and pans, plasticware, glasses, crockery, cutlery, cutting boards, appliances odds and ends such as gladwrap and tea towels, and last but not least food!
 Ideally the food should all be housed in one space and not spread throughout different parts of the kitchen.

 Once we have all of this nailed down we get onto the fun stuff – finishes!